robrich/terraform-hands-on-workshop-aws/04-AWS-Terraform/start/README.md

    - We need to create the 4 pieces: a method, an integration, a method response, and an integration response.
    - We need to create the deployment and the root resource.
+   - We need to create the default stage.
    - We need to create a policy and either reference a built-in role or create a new role.
    - We need to give the API Gateway permission to call the Lambda.